 Since the mid-1980s, tenant-based housing subsidies such as housing vouchers and certificates have been the primary source of incremental housing assistance provided by the Federal Government.
 Housing vouchers have earned their place as the foundation of our housing assistance program.
-Vouchers have several advantages over alternatives such as supply-oriented programs.
+When compared with supply-oriented programs, vouchers have several virtues.
 First, virtually every careful study of vouchers has found that vouchers are less costly than production programs (Weicher, 1990; Shroder and Reiger, 2000).
-Delivering housing subsidies through vouchers rather than through other types of assistance programs promotes efficiency and enables more people to receive some form of assistance.

-Second, vouchers may be less susceptible to abuse.
-Because voucher holders can choose their landlord, they can move out of units administered by poor landlords.
+In a world of constrained resources, the delivery of housing subsidies through vouchers rather than other types of assistance programs promotes efficiency and enables more people to receive some form of assistance.
+Vouchers may also be less susceptible to abuse.
+Because tenants have the ability to shop among various landlords, they can move out of units administered by poor landlords.
 In theory, at least, the ability of recipients to move and take their vouchers with them provides a form of market discipline that other housing programs lack (Schill, 1993).
-To realize the full potential of this discipline, however, voucher holders need to have a meaningful range of choices (which may be difficult in some markets) and transaction costs such as moving expenses need to be minimized.
+To realize the full potential of this discipline, voucher holders need to have a meaningful range of choices-which may be difficult in some markets-and transaction costs such as moving expenses need to be minimized.

-Third, and perhaps most important, vouchers resolve the tension present in all supply-oriented programs between efficient targeting and concentrations of poverty.
-Principles of vertical equity suggest that those who have the greatest need for housing assistance should receive subsidies before more affluent households do.
+Perhaps even more important, vouchers resolve the tension present in all supplyoriented programs between efficient targeting and concentrations of poverty.
+Principles of vertical equity suggest that those who have the greatest need for housing assistance should receive subsidies before households who are more affluent.
 However, with most supply-oriented programs, strictly adhering to this principle would lead to the concentrations of poverty that have proved so devastating in many American cities.
-Vouchers, on the other hand, can be targeted to the poorest of the poor and still promote deconcentration, because poor families with vouchers can move into privatemarket rental housing and neighborhoods occupied by households with higher incomes.
-Indeed, this insight informs the income-targeting provisions of QHWRA.
-Under the law, rules for targeting public housing assistance were relaxed to promote mixed-income developments while rules for targeting tenant-based Section 8 assistance were kept fairly stringent.4
+Vouchers, on the other hand, can be targeted to the poorest of the poor and still promote deconcentration objectives since poor families with vouchers can move into private-market rental housing and neighborhoods occupied by households with higher incomes.
+Indeed, this insight informs the income targeting provisions of QHWRA.
+Under the law, public housing assistance targeting rules were made more lax to promote mixed-income developments while targeting rules for the tenant-based Section 8 program were kept fairly stringent.4

-Although studies show that voucher recipients typically live in less economically deprived and racially segregated neighborhoods than public housing residents

-(Newman and Schnare, 1997), concentration issues have developed in some cities.
-HUD research shows that approximately 45 percent of all families receiving Section 8 tenant-based assistance rent homes in approximately 20 percent of the tracts where affordable housing exists (U.S. Department of Housing and Urban Development, 2000c).
+Although studies show that voucher recipients typically live in less economically deprived and racially segregated neighborhoods than households who reside in public housing (Newman and Schnare, 1997), in some cities concentration issues have developed.
+HUD research shows that about 45 percent of all participating Section 8 tenant-based families rent homes in about 20 percent of the tracts where affordable housing exists (U.S. Department of Housing and Urban Development, 2000c).